Hostel Packing List

 Traveling is about seeing as much of the world as possible, though sometimes there will be mornings, afternoons, and evenings you’ll need to recharge your batteries before going back out to adventure.
 Hoyle Waterproof Playing Cards are great for keeping yourself occupied in those times and enable you to play games with your new friends, too.
 The cards are completely waterproof and durable.
 However, they do feel a little slippery, so be careful when dealing out.

 If you've had roommates before, you already know the unspoken rules of staying at a hostel.
 Label your food, keep the noise at a moderate level, and don't turn someone's lights on in the middle of the night.
 If you take frequent trips to the bathroom in the middle of the night or want to stay up late reading, bringing a flashlight is a great way to accomplish this without angering your new friends.
-The Streamlight Miniature Keychain Flashlight is a tiny light with a big bark, so you can use it for almost anything.
-The beam isn't super wide, so it isn't great for adventuring outdoors, but the included carabiner is great for keeping it on you at all times and it works well in a pinch.
+The NITECORE TIKI is a tiny light with a big bark, so you can use it for almost anything.
+The beam isn't super wide, but it will handle light outdoor journeys.
+The included metal clip is great for keeping it on you at all times, and the IP66 rating ensures that it’ll keep working as your adventure unfolds.

-When staying at a hostel, it's important to ensure you bring a good lock.
+When staying at a hostel, it's essential to ensure you bring a good lock.
 In addition to durability and security, versatility is crucial because you never know what you'll be locking your gear in.
-The Master Lock 647D Combination Padlock is small enough to work on most lockers and strong enough to ensure no one gets to your gear but you.
+The BRINKS 30mm Solid Brass 4-Dial Resettable Padlock is small enough to work on most lockers and strong enough to ensure no one gets to your gear but you.
+Plus, it looks more unique than most other padlocks on this list, so you’ll be able to find yours in a sea of lockers more quickly.
 However, it probably won't fit through your backpack zippers, so you’ll need another lock if that’s your jam.

 Sometimes, staying at a hostel requires you to be resourceful.
 Most places you’ll visit are well equipped for any needs you may have, but sometimes a tool goes missing, or one of your hostel mates is using what you need.
 The Leatherman Style PS is a multitool with enough features to warrant its inclusion.
 We find the pliers, scissors, and tweezers to be the most useful, but you never know when you’ll need to pop open a glass bottle of beer at a moment's notice or screw a tv stand back together after a football match gets a little too heated.
 The tool is TSA-compliant, but ultimately, it’s up to the agent you get.